How do I provide access for Nodinite Logging and Monitoring agents to my Azure related services?

 The Service Management API is a REST API that provides programmatic access to much of the functionality available through the Azure Management Portal.

-All API operations Nodinite performs are sent using SSL and are mutually authenticated using X.509 v3 certificates.
+All API operations Nodinite performs uses SSL, and the authentication uses X.509 v3 certificates.

 The TenantId is the GUID uniquely identifying the Azure Active Directory instance.

 From the Azure Portal ; Enter tenant properties and navigate to Properties for the Azure Active Directory.
 The TenantId is available on the page.